AY2526S1-CS2103T-F08b-2/tp/docs/DeveloperGuide.md

 1. User requests to list teams
 2. Mate shows a list of teams
 3. User requests to remove a specific person from a specific team
-4. Mate removes the person from the team and indicates that the person is interested in joining a team for the hackathon
+4. Mate removes the person from the team

     Use case ends.